 A consortium agreement is a written agreement between two schools which allows a Fisher student to take courses at another institution and count those courses toward his or her degree at St. John Fisher College.
-A consortium agreement allows the St. John Fisher College Financial Aid Office to count courses at both institutions when determining a student’s enrollment level for the purposes of awarding aid.
+A consortium agreement allows the St. John Fisher College Office of Student Financial Services to count courses at both institutions when determining a student’s enrollment level for the purposes of awarding aid.
 However, the courses taken at the host institution must be applicable toward the student’s degree in order to be counted at St. John Fisher.
 Consortium agreements can be done on a limited appeal basis based upon mitigating circumstances.
-The student must contact the Financial Aid Office to complete the Request for Financial Aid to take Course(s) at Another Institution form.
+The student must contact the Office of Student Financial Services to complete the Request for Financial Aid to take Course(s) at Another Institution form.

 Renewal of Financial Aid

 Financial aid is reviewed annually and requires you to file the Free Application of Federal Student Aid (FAFSA) each year that aid is requested.
-The FAFSA filing deadline for returning Fisher students is April 1 of each year.
+The FAFSA filing deadline for returning Fisher students is January 15 of each year.
 Late filers will be considered for aid renewal on a funds-available basis.
 An award is continued if the student is making satisfactory progress toward a degree, is in need of financial assistance, and meets academic requirements of merit scholarships.
 Substantial adjustments in aid from year to year are seldom made unless there is a major change in family financial need.
-The maximum number of semester of St. John Fisher College Grants and Scholarships that an entering freshman can receive is eight (8) semesters (4 years).
+The maximum number of semester of St. John Fisher College grants and scholarships that an entering freshman can receive is eight (8) semesters (4 years).

-Students are strongly encouraged to consult with the Financial Aid Office prior to changes in housing status, major, financial need, or participation in a study abroad program.
+Students are strongly encouraged to consult with the Office of Student Financial Services prior to changes in housing status, major, financial need, or participation in a study abroad program.
 These changes may affect a student’s eligibility for renewal of certain types of financial aid.

-For further information, please see Terms and Conditions of Financial Aid Awards.
+For further information, please see Terms and Conditions of Financial Aid Awards [pdf].

 Change from Full-Time to Part-Time Status

 Part-time students are not eligible for many forms of financial aid.
 Students who drop to fewer than 12 credits within the first four weeks of the semester will be considered part-time students.
-Therefore, any student contemplating a change from full-time to part-time status should consult with the Financial Aid Office before finalizing any change in registration.
+Therefore, any student contemplating a change from full-time to part-time status should consult with the Office of Student Financial Services before finalizing any change in registration.

 Loan Exit Interviews

 Changing economic conditions today call for a careful re-evaluation of financial need.
-Parents and students with altered family situations must notify the Financial Aid Office for consideration.
+Parents and students with altered family situations must notify the Office of Student Financial Services for consideration.